Ginner/passphrase/README.md

 ## References
+- https://xkcd.com/936/ - The basis of the program.
+- https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength - Explanation of the comic linked above and discussion on the security of it.
 - [Article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4965448/) Supplementary materials/Data_Sheet_1.xlsx: Brysbaert M, Stevens M, Mandera P, Keuleers E. How Many Words Do We Know?
 Practical Estimates of Vocabulary Size Dependent on Word Definition, the Degree of Language Input and the Participant's Age.
 Front Psychol.
 2016;7:1116.
 Published 2016 Jul 29. doi:10.3389/fpsyg.2016.01116 (License: CC BY)